 We will register you with a named doctor but you can see any doctor at any of the sites.

 Please allow 2-3 working days from when returning the completed forms to allow the registration process to be completed before booking an appointment.
+The practice is unable to offer you an appointment until you have been registered.

 From 1st April 2015, all patients registered at any GP practice are required to be allocated a named accountable GP.